ZilongRRR/icg2019project/Assets/Project A/README.md

 ### Car

 Additional works:

-- the light and the sound of direction indicators
+- the light and the sound of direction indicators:
   KeyCode: A, D
   Description:
   When the wheel angle reaches 40f, the light will be automatically turned off.

 ```